 As I got older, I became a bit more discerning, and a lot more skilled.
 I realized that I really dislike the taste of dehydrated green beans, no matter how much money I save by preserving them.
 I learned that freezer burn can honestly make food inedible.
 I finally understood that chopping ingredients to a uniform size creates a better relish.
 I grasped the significance of fermenting vegetables to increase their nutritional value, and got hooked on culturing foods.
 I read a lot of books & blogs, took classes, talked with many fellow food preservation enthusiasts, experimented constantly, and eventually began sharing what I know.

 In recent years, I have taught numerous workshops and presented on safe and modern food preserving skills for Victoria Compost Education Centre, LifeCycles Project Society, and Saanich Communities in Harvest, as well as for private groups.
 Thanks to support from LifeCycles, I am certified in produce preservation techniques by the BC Food Processors Association.

 When not preserving food, I’ve been known to sew, knit, solder, drill, saw, grow, dig, tend, write, read, organize, and hike.
 I’ve been employed as a barista, farm hand, co-editor of an anti-racist feminist magazine, website content manager, conference coordinator, market stall staffer, book seller, stained-glass artisan, academic publication administrator, bike mechanic, and screen-printing assistant.
-Currently, my day job is working as an apprentice electrician, and I hope to attain my full qualifications as a journeyman in the trade in 2016.
+Currently, my day job is working as an electrician, a trade I love for its constant challenges and opportunities for creative problem solving.